simdutf/simdutf/README.md

 simdutf_warn_unused result validate_ascii_with_errors(const char *buf, size_t len) noexcept;

 /**
  * Validate the UTF-8 string.
+This function may be best when you expect
+ * the input to be almost always valid.
+Otherwise, consider using
+ * validate_utf8_with_errors.
  *
  * Overridden by each implementation.
  *